oroinc/documentation/user/back-office/activities/tasks/create-tasks.rst

         * If you do not have access to the page, contact your administrator who can enable the editor at the organization level.
         * If you are an administrator, see the **WYSIWYG settings** section of the :ref:`System Display Settings <doc-configuration-display-settings>` description.

    * **Due Date** — The day and time when the task must be completed.
-Click on the day field to select a day in the calendar dialog, and on the time field to select a time from the list.
+Click on the day field to select a day in the calendar dialog and on the time field to select a time from the list.
 Alternatively, type in the date and time values.

    * **Status** — The phase of work on the task (open, in progress or closed).